Do not hesitate to give us a call or text on whatsapp. We are an expert team and we are happy to talk to you.

 +255 620 448 013

 The Marangu route – also “Coca-Cola” – is the most popular amongst Kilimanjaro climbers.
 It is unique in that it provides extra comfort with its permanent huts.
-Fabulous vistas of Kilimanjaro’s Mawenzi and Kibo peaks are an added advantage of Coca-Cola Route!
-Marangu Route offers 5 and 6 day itineraries, the 5 days being best for experienced trekkers or do not have enough time for vacation.
+Fabulous vistas of Kilimanjaro’s Mawenzi and Kibo peaks are an added advantage of the Coca-Cola Route!
+Marangu Route offers 5 and 6-days itineraries, the 5 days being best for experienced trekkers or do not have enough time for a vacation.

 The 6 days Marangu Route itinerary with its longer acclimatization is preferable if this is to be your first climb.
 Those who climb Kilimanjaro on Marangu can look forward to a trek that covers the distance of 64 km (40 miles) with comfortable conditions resulting in a 92% success rate for the longer program.